max-niederman/website/src/pages/site.md

 ## Hosting

-As the site is currently in development, it's hosted on [Vercel](https://vercel.com).
-Later, I plan to switch to [Cloudflare Pages](https://pages.cloudflare.com) for a better latency, HTTP/3, and unlimited free bandwidth.
+Currently, the website is hosted on [Cloudflare Pages](https://pages.cloudflare.com).
+This has numerous benefits:

+- Unlimited, free bandwidth
+- Low latency
+- HTTP/3 over QUIC